onefoursix/cm-api-flume-example/README.md

 - Python (I tested on CentOS 6.6 which includes Python 2.6.6)
 - Python setuptools (see below)
 - The correct version of the CM API (see below)
-- CM login with at least "Cluster Administrator" role to create a Flume Service
+- A CM login with at least "Cluster Administrator" role to create a Flume Service
-- CM login with at least "Cluster Administrator" role to add an Agent instance to a Flume Service
+- A CM login with at least "Cluster Administrator" role to add an Agent instance to a Flume Service
-- CM login with at least "Configurator" role to deploy an Agent's config file
+- A CM login with at least "Configurator" role to deploy an Agent's config file
-- CM login with at least "Operator" role to start or restart Agent(s)
+- A CM login with at least "Operator" role to start or restart Agent(s)

 ####Install the Cloudera Manager API Python Client
 Download the version of the CM API Python Client that matches the version of Cloudera Manager you are using.
 Consult the chart [here](http://cloudera.github.io/cm_api/docs/releases/) to see what version of the the API you will need to install

 At the time of this writing, the current version of CM is 5.4.7 and I will install the version 10 of the CM API Python Client